KESTIO

 99%

-* These indicators are updated each year on the basis of consolidated data from previous years.
+* These indicators are updated each year using consolidated data from previous years.

-Source of indicators: List of trainees/learning validation quiz/training evaluation
+Source of indicators: List of trained learners/knowledge validation quiz/training evaluation

 Program